aditya-trivedi/DirStruct/README.md

 Important Notes  :
-Always Add "/" at starting and ending of the path.
+Always Add "/" at starting and ending of the path. |
-Don't add "/" for the check_existence function
+Don't add "/" for the check_existence function |
+Root Directory is already Created | Don't add root.